bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 The subject of this credential is the individual to whom it was issued, where that individual is a legal professional registered with the Law Society of B.C.

 ### 5.2 Attributes
-This credential uses the [Hyperledger AnonCreds](https://github.com/hyperledger/anoncreds/) specification and has the following defined attributes.
-Further details on the attributes are listed in section 5 of this document.

 | **Display Name**         | **Attribute**            | **Description**                                                                                                       | **Format**               | **Rules & Notes**        | **Examples**             |
 |--------------------------|--------------------------|-----------------------------------------------------------------------------------------------------------------------|--------------------------|--------------------------|--------------------------|